2020 Coronavirus Update

 Current dual enrollment students who enrolled in SLS1101 for Summer A, and were successful in that course can take CGS1060 for Summer B with approval from their high school.
 All new dual enrollment students with an unweighted GPA of 3.0 or higher may enroll in SLS1101 (required) and CGS1060 (optional) for Summer B with approval from their high school.

 In the absence of a current PERT, SAT or ACT assessment, IRSC is working on an alternative placement plan for students who do not meet the Senate Bill 1720 exemption mentioned above.
 Once the alternative placement plan is complete it will be posted here.

-Testing/Assessment for Summer Term
+Testing/Assessment for Fall 2020 Term